This week, the star side dish for our weekly barbecue is a warm Tuscan bacon potato salad.

-The motto in our house all summer long is “it’s time to Fire up the Grill.”
+The motto in our house all summer long is “it’s time to fire up the grill.”
 We grill most of the year, but in the summer time, our BBQ works over time.

-This recipe is a step up from the normal potato salad that everyone seems to bring out for barbeque parties.
+This recipe is a step up from the normal potato salad that everyone seems to bring out for barbecue parties.
 It is served warm, topped with bacon and spring onions, and will be the hit of your next BBQ.

 It has a tangy sweetness that compliments the bacon beautifully and helps to keep it from sticking on the grill bars.

 Meanwhile, on the grill bars, I cooked the bacon.
 I used a thick cut Oscar Mayer Bacon (also a Kraft product).
 Cooking on the grill helps to crisp the bacon and also lets the fat drips away.

 It is tangy and sweet and makes a perfect compliment for the bacon and potatoes.Stir in half of the crumbled bacon and mix the reduction over the potatoes.
 Be sure to stir so that each piece of potato gets some of the dressing.

 This is the perfect compliment to any barbequed meats and also makes a wonderful pot luck dish that your friends will love.

 I served this salad with a freshly grilled pork loin, some corn kernels, and soda for a perfect outdoor summer time meal.

-- 2 lb small (1- to 1½-inch) red skin potatoes, cut into chunks
+- 2 lb small (1- to 1 1/2-inch) red skin potatoes, cut into chunks

-- 5 slices of Oscar Meyer bacon
+- 5 slices of bacon

 - 1 red onion

-- 1 tbsp Kraft mayonnaise
+- 1 tbsp mayonnaise